Graduate applications are due January 1st

-We will reducing our graduate application fee to $20 later this fall, feel free to begin the application as soon as possible but wait to submit until we have reduced the price
+We will be reducing our graduate application fee to $20 later this fall, feel free to begin the application as soon as possible but wait to submit until we have reduced the price.

 Ours is a vibrant, cohesive department aimed at the highest standards of scholarship.
 Faculty and students at the master's and doctoral levels pursue studies that address fundamental questions in the Earth and environmental sciences, spanning deep geological timescales to human timescales.
 Students in Earth and Environmental Sciences (EES) may pursue the following degrees: